sharmazan/42_philosophers/README.md

 # _This project has been created as part of the 42 curriculum by ssharmaz._

-TODO
-- arg verification
-- negative or wrong arguments
-- implement data structures
-- main algo:
-- + main process starts threads
-- + each thread imitate a philosopher: eat, sleep, thinking
-- + main process monitors state and set a flag to stop simulation if meal time passed.
-- - add `should_stop` mutex
-- worker algo
-- - verify `should_stop` before each move
-- - use `should_stop` mutex for the verifications
-- + take left fork
-- + take right fork
-- + print and eat
-- - use mutex for printing
-- + print and sleep
-- + print thinking
-- + repeat
-- verify one philo case
-- add a Makefile
-- add ft_atoi, remove atoi
-- fix the norm
-- verify with valgrind and static code analyzer
-- remove the tester

 ## Description
 The goal of this project is to learn the basics of threading a process, how to create threads and explore the use of mutexes.